21st Century super Shrines

 To coincide with Weston Pride, Tom crafted ‘Queer Tales of Weston’, an alternative audio, walking tour of central Weston, with a little bit of help from members of the town’s Queer community.
 The story gathering process was initiated at a Tom’s Tea-party event hosted by Pride Bar, with a rainbow coloured tea cosy sitting centre stage.

-Tom lead an inaugural, live version of the Queer Tales of Weston tour on Saturday 2 July 2022 to brilliant feedback.
+Tom led an inaugural, live version of the Queer Tales of Weston tour on Saturday 2 July 2022 to brilliant feedback.
 The tour can still be followed by any listener on their own device via Soundcloud and is also accessible through a QR code on postcards distributed throughout the town, which are beautifully illustrated by local artist, Shruti Bhoyar.
 See below.
 The trail has featured several times on BBC Radio Bristol.
 ‘Queer Tales of Weston’ is edited and produced by Bernie Hodges.

 Click HERE to listen to ‘Queer Tales of Weston: An Audio Tour with Tom Marshman’